-PAGE
+Page

 PROSPECTUS SUPPLEMENT

-Prospectus Supplement Summary.
-Risk Factors.
-Forward-Looking Information.
-Use of Proceeds.
-Capitalization.
-Price Range of Common Stock and Dividend Policy.
-Certain U.S. Federal Tax Considerations for Non-U.S. Holders of Our Common Stock.
-Underwriting.
-Notice to Canadian Residents.
-Legal Matters.
-Experts.
-Information We Incorporate By Reference.
-S-18 S-18 S-19 S-20 S-21 S-22 S-25 S-28 S-29 S-29

-PAGE
+Prospectus Supplement Summary S-1

+Risk Factors S-10

+Forward-Looking Information S-18

+Use of Proceeds S-19

+Capitalization S-20

+Price Range of Common Stock

+and Dividend Policy S-21

+Certain U.S. Federal Tax

+Considerations for Non-U.S. Holders

+of Our Common Stock S-22

+Underwriting S-25

+Notice to Canadian Residents S-27

+Legal Matters S-28

+Experts S-28

+Information We Incorporate By

+Reference S-28

+Page

+PROSPECTUS

-PROSPECTUS About this Prospectus 3 3 3
+About this Prospectus 1

-Dividends Description of Our Securities Description of Our Debt Securities Description of Our Preferred Stock Description of Our Class A and Class B Common Stock Description of Our Securities Warrants Description of the Stock Purchase Contracts and Stock Purchase Units Plan of Distribution Legal Matters Experts Where You Can Find More Information 4 12 13 20 21 21 23
+Raytheon Company 1

+Risk Factors 3

+Disclosure Regarding Forward-Looking

+Statements 3

+Use of Proceeds 3

+Ratio of Earnings to Combined Fixed

+Charges and Preferred Stock

+Dividends 4

+Description of Our Securities 4

+Description of Our Debt Securities 4

+Description of Our Preferred Stock.
+12

+Description of Our Class A and Class

+B Common Stock 13

+Description of Our Securities

+Warrants 20

+Description of the Stock Purchase

+Contracts and Stock Purchase

+Units 21

+Plan of Distribution 21

+Legal Matters 23

+Experts 23

+Where You Can Find More

+Information 23

 This document is in two parts.
-The first part is the prospectus supplement, which describes the specific terms of the offering of class B common stock and also adds to and updates information contained in the accompanying prospectus and the documents incorporated by reference in that prospectus.
-The second part, the accompanying prospectus, gives more general information about securities we may offer from time to time, including securities other than the class B common stock.
+The first part is the prospectus supplement, which adds to and updates information contained in the accompanying prospectus and the documents incorporated by reference in that prospectus and this prospectus supplement.
+The second part, the accompanying prospectus, gives more general information about securities we may offer from time to time, including securities other than our common stock.

 You should rely only on the information contained in or incorporated into this document.
 We have not, and the underwriters have not, authorized anyone to provide you with information that is different from that contained in this document.
-This document is not an offer to sell the shares of class B common stock and is not soliciting an offer to buy shares of class B common stock in any state where the offer or sale is not permitted.
+If anyone provides you with different or inconsistent information, you should not rely on it.
+This document is not an offer to sell shares of our common stock and is not soliciting an offer to buy shares of our common stock in any state where the offer or sale is not permitted.
 The information contained in this document is accurate only as of the date hereof, regardless of the time of delivery of this prospectus supplement or of any sale of the shares.
 Our business, financial condition, results of operations and prospects may have changed since the date of this prospectus supplement.

-As used in this prospectus supplement, the terms "Raytheon" and "we" or "us" may, depending upon the context, refer to Raytheon Company and its consolidated subsidiaries or any part or division thereof.
+As used in this prospectus supplement, the terms "Raytheon", "we" or "us" may, depending upon the context, refer to Raytheon Company and its consolidated subsidiaries or any part or division thereof.